-Venezuelan artist Jesús-Rafael Soto trained in Caracas before moving to Paris in the early 1950s.
-In Paris, Soto associated with such artists as Yaacov Agam, Jean Tinguely and Victor Vasarely, and became established as a member of the young avant-garde.
-Soto’s experiments with the incorporation of movement and the physical engagement of the viewer into his art works established him as a leading figure in kinetic art.
+Venezuelan artist Jesús-Rafael Soto trained in Caracas.
+Soto moved Paris in the early 1950s and together with such artists as Yaacov Agam, Jean Tinguely and Victor Vasarely, he became a member of the young avant-garde.
+The incorporation of movement and the physical engagement of the viewer in his art works established Soto as a leading figure in kinetic art.
 Soto exhibited internationally from the 1970s.
 The Jesús Soto Museum of Modern Art opened in Ciudad Bolívar, Venezuela, in 1973.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.